The Core Argument

 "What is the Structural Lock?"

-Causation (→) requires that the cause can exist without the effect — at least for a moment, before production occurs.
-That is what "producing" means.
-Implication (⇒) requires the opposite: whenever the premise holds, the conclusion already holds.
 These requirements are formally opposite.
 The same pair of variables cannot satisfy both.
-The → from Move 1 (the thought is produced by the event) formally forbids the ⇒ that Move 2 tries to create.
+The → from Move 1 (the conclusion has no pre-existing referent — the firing brings its purported fact into being) formally forbids the ⇒ that Move 2 tries to create (which would require the fact to be already there).
 And the ⇒ from the loop forbids the → that Move 9 tries to become.
 Ego treats → and ⇒ as interchangeable.
 They are formally incompatible.

 "If there's no 'I' driving things, why would I do anything?
 Where does motivation come from?"